v0lta/PyTorch-Wavelet-Toolbox/docs/intro_boundary_wavelets.rst

   \end{pmatrix}
   \dots .

-The pattern here is analog to the one we saw in  for the analysis equation.
+The pattern here is analogous to the one we saw for the analysis equation.
 The :py:meth:`ptwt.MatrixWaverec` function provides access to the matrix form of the analysis operation.

 .. _fig-conv-synthesis: